dphhyland/draft-dphhyland-authzen-prior-art/draft-dphhyland-authzen-prior-art.md

 There are a number of extension standards that provide alternative methods for requesting authorization:
 - **Pushed Authorization Requests (PAR)**: Requests provided via a Pushed Authorization Request (PAR) endpoint.
 - **JWT-Secured Authorization Request (JAR)**: Requests encoded in a JWT and provided either within the request or via uri.
-- **Rich Authorization Requests (RAR)**: Authorization Details provided as json via the authorization_details parameter in the authorization request.
-(Note: authorzation_details may also be used on token refresh, however, this only narrows the scope of the returned token, and does not change the authorization of the client grant.)
+- **Rich Authorization Requests (RAR)**: Authorization Details provided as json via the <code>authorization_details</code> parameter in the authorization request.
+(Note: <code>authorization_details</code> may also be used on token refresh, however, this only narrows the scope of the returned token, and does not change the authorization of the client grant.)

 Extensions to authorization request:
-- resource: Section 2 RFC 8707 Resource Indicators for OAuth 2.0 https://www.rfc-editor.org/rfc/rfc8707
+- <code>resource</code> parameter: [Section 2 RFC 8707 Resource Indicators for OAuth 2.0](https://www.rfc-editor.org/rfc/rfc8707)
-- authorization_details: RAR
+- <code>authorization_details</code> parameter: [Section 2 RFC 9396 RAR](https://datatracker.ietf.org/doc/html/rfc9396#name-request-parameter-authoriza)
+- [Pushed Authorization Requests](https://www.rfc-editor.org/rfc/rfc9126): for back channel lodgment of authorization request.

 ###  OIDC Claims Request